Pina Napolitano: Biography and career

 Napolitano has attended master classes with Tibor Égly, Bruno Canino, and Alexander Lonquich, and has studied musical analysis with Giacomo Manzoni and Hugh Collins Rice.
 She has also participated in master classes at the Ticino Musica Festival, Switzerland, where she has given recitals and served as a teacher.

 As a performer, Napolitano has played in many countries, including the United Kingdom, Russia, the United States, Switzerland and Italy, both in solo recitals and as soloist with orchestras performing works such as Liszt's second piano concerto, Bartók's third piano concerto, and Schoenberg's piano concerto.

-Napolitano currently teaches piano courses at the Conservatorio Giuseppe Tartini in Trieste and previously taught for one year at the Conservatorio Giovan Battista Martini in Bologna, five years at the Conservatory of Music Fausto Torrefranca di Vibo Valentia, one year at Istituto Statale Superiore di Studi Musicali e Coreutici "Gaetano Braga" in Teramo, as well as three years at Conservatorio Santa Cecilia in Rome.
+Napolitano currently teaches piano courses at the Conservatorio Giuseppe Tartini in Trieste and previously taught for one year at the Conservatorio Giovan Battista Martini in Bologna, five years at the Conservatory of Music Fausto Torrefranca in Vibo Valentia, one year at Istituto Statale Superiore di Studi Musicali e Coreutici "Gaetano Braga" in Teramo, as well as three years at Conservatorio Santa Cecilia in Rome.